raubana/AttackOfTheMimics/readme.txt

 Fourth, it's more fun when mimics go out of their way to do creepy stuff.
-For instance, if a mechanic is unaware you're there, you can briefly tap your voice key to do some "mimic chatter" noise, or you can throw another prop and then go back into hiding.
+For instance, if a mechanic is unaware you're there, you can briefly tap your voice key to do some "mimic chatter" noise.
 Another thing you can do is move existing props into unusual positions around the map to confuse the mechanics.
-Think about it this
-way: the second thing I mentioned was about focusing on winning not being fun.
-So the alternative would be to focus on being scary.
+Think about it this way: the second thing I mentioned was how focusing on winning isn't fun, so the alternative would be to focus on being scary.

-Lastly, I need to mention that me and Turtleey only had two weeks to make it, given we started pretty late into the contest, so there was a lot of stuff I wanted to put in that I simply didn't have time for.
-Even so, I believe we did a pretty good job of creating a world for people to enjoy being frightened in.
+Lastly, I need to mention that Turtleey and I only had two weeks to make this, given we started pretty late into the contest, so there was a lot of stuff I wanted to put in I simply didn't have time for.
+Even so, I believe we did a pretty decent job of creating a world for people to enjoy being frightened in.

-I hope you do enjoy your time playing this gamemode.
+I hope you enjoy playing this gamemode.

 - Dylan Raub (raubana)